Co-op students working with Duke Energy at Zimmer Power Plant.

 International experience-based learning includes academic internships, cooperative education, research, and service learning opportunities abroad.

-UC's Division of Experience-Based Learning and Career Education facilitates a variety of international work experiences for students.
+UC's College of Career Education and Professional Studies facilitates a variety of international work experiences for students.

 The International Co-op Program is an opportunity for students to work in a professional environment outside the U.S. for up to eight months.